-Given the success of Modern Warfare, 2009’s Modern Warfare 2 offered a lot of the same.
+Given the success of Call of Duty 4: Modern Warfare, 2009’s Modern Warfare 2 offered a lot of the same.
 The story, in particular, would be a direct continuation of the 2007 game.
 For a while, there was a working title of Call of Duty 6, but the numerical didn’t make much sense anymore.
 World at War ditched the numbers to help differentiate between the dual studios working on new games in the series.
 The goal this time around was to continue the story of MW but enhance the visual capabilities of the game.
 With more changes happening visually than in the gameplay, no beta took place for the game.
 Likewise, Infinity Ward declined the option to make a Wii version of the game.
 The console simply didn’t have the firepower.

 The game would be coming to PC, however, and working on its own user-run servers.
 PC members felt a bit slighted by this, making it seem like consoles received preferential treatment.
 Luckily, Infinity Ward helped ease concerns with numerous statements and adjustments to the PC version of the game.
 To make the game’s story feel more consequential, the Infinity Ward team explored a number of issues to explore in the game.
 These included things like viruses and terrorism but real-life events caused them to step back a bit.
 The 2008 Mumbai terrorist attacks made a fictional story resembling anything near real-world traumas unnecessary and unwise.